 Check to see if coolant is visible in the coolant surge tank.
 If the coolant inside the coolant surge tank is boiling, do not do anything else until it cools down.
-If coolant is visible but the coolant level is not at or above the cold fill mark, add a 50/ 50 mixture of deionized water and DEX-COOL coolant at the coolant surge tank, but be sure the cooling system is cool before this is done.
-See Engine Overheating on page 10-20 for more information.
-The coolant reservoir is located on the passenger side of the engine compartment.
-See Engine Compartment Overview on page 10-8 for more information on location.
+If coolant is visible but the coolant level is not at or above the cold fill mark, add GM Premix DEX-COOL engine coolant at the coolant surge tank, but be sure the cooling system is cool before this is done.
+See Engine Overheating \$242.

+The coolant reservoir is on the passenger side of the engine compartment.
+See Engine Compartment Overview ⇒ 231.